mbarker84/css-irl/src/pages/building-the-zig-zag-gradient-lab.md

 	<figcaption><em>Fig 05</em> Striped background with repeating linear gradient and fixed size</figcaption>
 </figure>

-Then I used an absolute-positioned pseudo element with the same background at the opposite angle.
+Then I used an absolute-positioned pseudo-element with the same background at the opposite angle.
 (Fig 06)

 <figure>
   <img src="building-the-zig-zag-gradient-lab-06.jpg" alt="The previous gradient with the opposite angle (-45 degrees)">